zoxpx/pxdocs/content/portworx-install-with-kubernetes/migration/kubemotion/cluster-admin-namespace.md

 kubectl edit deployment -n kube-system stork
 ```

-If `admin-namespace` is your admin namepsace, in the editor, update the arguments to the stork container to specify the cluster admin namespace using the `--migration-admin-namespace` parameter:
+If `admin-namespace` is your admin namespace, in the editor, update the arguments to the stork container to specify the cluster admin namespace using the `--migration-admin-namespace` parameter:

 ```text
       - command: